zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/run-nb/run-nb.md

     ![](./images/tools.png " ")

-3. Select **Open Oracle ML User Administration** under the tools.
+3. Select **Open Oracle ML User Administration** under the tools menu.

     ![](./images/open-ml-admin.png " ")

-4. Sign in as **Username - ADMIN** and with the password you used when you created your Autonomous instance.
+4. Sign in as **Username - ADMIN** with the password you used when you created your Autonomous Database instance.

     ![](./images/ml-login.png  " ")